 The statement by Brooklyn lawmakers cites the environmental impacts that the current state of the BQE has on surrounding neighborhoods, with many of these being lower-income and poverty-stricken areas.
 Frequent expressway closings force trucks to use city streets to reach their destinations, endangering pedestrians and motorists with their unexpected presence.

-If you have been injured in an accident on the Brooklyn-Queens Expressway, another high-speed roadway or on the streets of New York City, our experienced injury attorneys can help.
+If you have been injured in an accident in Brooklyn or Queens, or anywhere in New York City, our experienced injury attorneys can help.
 Contact us today at (718) 233-3913 to schedule your no-obligation consultation.

 The Law Office Of Ajlouny Injury Law serves New York City, Queens, Brooklyn, Bronx, Manhattan, Long Island, Nassau County, and Suffolk County.

 Disclaimer: The information provided on our website is attorney advertising not legal advice nor a lawyer/client relationship.